Journalistic objectivity: Criticisms

+In their 1998 book Custodians of Conscience, Theodore L. Glasser and James Ettema contend that the norms of professional journalism are effectively an effort to "objectify morality", and that journalists must put social justice advocacy above journalistic objectivity.
+Glasser argues that "Journalists need to be overt and candid advocates for social justice, and it's hard to do that under the constraints of objectivity."

 Another notion circulating around the critique of objectivity is proposed by scholar Judith Lichtenberg.
 She points to the logical inconsistency that arises when scholars or journalists criticize journalism for failing to be objective, while simultaneously proposing that there is no such thing as objectivity.
 Underpinning critiques of objectivity that arose in the 1970s and 1980s, this dual theory—which Lichtenberg refers to as a "compound assault on objectivity"—invalidates itself, as each element of the argument repudiates the other.
 Lichtenberg agrees with other scholars that view objectivity as mere conventional practice: she states that "much of what goes under the name of objectivity reflects shallow understanding of it".
 Thus, she suggests that these practices, rather than the overall notion of objectivity (whose primary aim, according to Lichtenberg, is only to seek and pursue truth), should really be the target of critique.